Skip to content

 Leeds

-It is known that there are many parks in England covered in magnificent green places, and most of them are located just outside the cities.
+It is known that many parks in England are covered in magnificent green places, and most of them are located just outside the cities.
 The park is located north of Leeds City, with 700 acres of trees, two clear lakes, and green space.

 It is a perfect place for families, with several formal gardens and two playgrounds for your children, and buses run regularly from Leeds City Centre to the park.
 Another place you can visit inside Roundhay Park is the Tropical World.
 Stop by the building to see the butterfly house that includes about forty different species of butterflies.